shrutisharma27/blog/_posts/2020-09-14-conversica-vs-7targets.md

 **Intelli upload of Excel File:** One expects the physical Assistant to extract data from an excel file and then write emails.
 7Targets AI Sales Assistant tries to provide this functionality.
 [Read More](https://help.7targets.com/assigning-leads/add-multiple-leads/#add-multiple-leads)

 ## Conclusion
 Honestly, it is very difficult to pick out one.
 Better to leave it to your judgment based on various aspects compared above.
-Feel free to [sign-up](https://7targets.ai/sign-up.html?utm_medium=conv-vs-7ts&utm_source=7tsblogs) and give it a try.
+Feel free to sign-up at https://solution.7targets.com/sign-up and give a try.